 This is tricky.

-Yes, cinematic scenes look infinitely cooler than gameplay footage.
+Yes, cinematic scenes look infinitely cooler than gameplay ads.
 That can result in more users.
 However, by using cinematics, you’re misrepresenting the game.
 That can result in players being disappointed once they download the game.

 In other words, it’s risky not to include gameplay footage.